Andrew-Philpott/WordCounter/README.md

   - Output: false

 Description: This demonstrates that the user must define their one sentence correctly by placing the punctuation at end of the input.

+- _Spec: If the user sentence is empty return false._

+  - Input: sentence: ""
+  - Output: false

+Description: This input was chosen to prevent the next spec from erroring out.

 - _Spec: If the user inputted sentence doesn't contain a letter before the end of the sentence return false._